Elon Musk says his Starlink satellite internet is coming out of beta

 “Starting in August, we should have global connectivity for everywhere except the poles,” he said.
 Musk advised his audience to expect “quite significant partnerships” with telecom carriers in other countries that would use Starlink to reach customers beyond their wireless networks, but those deals have not been announced yet.

-Back in March of 2020, Musk told attendees of the Satellite 2020 show in Washington, “It’s not like Starlink is some huge threat to telcos.”
+Back in March of 2020, Musk told attendees of the Satellite 2020 show in Washington, D.C., “It’s not like Starlink is some huge threat to telcos.”

-In an April note, the market-research firm MoffettNathanson concurred, saying that while it could see Starlink being “a potential game-changer for helping to bridge the digital divide in the U.S.,” its capacity constraints would prevent it from developing into “a meaningful competitor to terrestrial alternatives.”
+In an April note, the market-research firm MoffettNathanson concurred, saying that while it could see Starlink being “a potential game changer for helping to bridge the digital divide in the U.S.,” its capacity constraints would prevent it from developing into “a meaningful competitor to terrestrial alternatives.”

-In a May review, The Verge‘s Nilay Patel was even less optimistic, describing Starlink as “unreliable, inconsistent, and foiled by even the merest suggestion of trees” in his testing in rural New York.
+In a May review, The Verge‘s Nilay Patel was even less optimistic, describing Starlink as “unreliable, inconsistent, and foiled by even the merest suggestion of trees” in his testing in rural New York State.

 Since a February 2018 test launch of two demonstration Starlink satellites, Starlink has rapidly built out this constellation of small satellites, delivering 60 at a time to orbits about 340 miles up on SpaceX’s partly-reusable Falcon 9 rockets.

-A total of 1,658 Starlink satellites operate today, per the count maintained by astronomer Jonathan McDowell; the Federal Communications Commission has authorized a total of 4,408 for its first phase, with tens of thousands more possible in future phases.
+A total of 1,658 Starlink satellites operate today, per the count maintained by astronomer Jonathan McDowell; the Federal Communications Commission (FCC) has authorized a total of 4,408 for its first phase, with tens of thousands more possible in future phases.

 Starlink faces competition from two other low-Earth-orbit constellations, one fairly well along and one that has yet to launch.